maitreverge/piscine_42/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-The "Piscine" is a 4 weeks admission test , consisting in learning basic CS skills such as using a VSC, Shell commands and scripting and of course good old C.
+The "Piscine" is a 4 weeks admission test , consisting in learning basic CS skills such as using a VCS, Shell commands and scripting and of course good old C.

 Despite being distorded by various reasons (and because I forgot to logout), my log time was on average between 10 and 12h per day.